CZhouLab/BAMBI/README.md

 In the Docker version, all scripts are included in the Docker image.

-When executing Python scripts, use their full path (e.g., `/usr/src/app`):
+When executing Python scripts, use their full path (e.g., `/usr/src/app`), for example:

-For example:

 ### Examples: